 Theatre Aquarius provides programs that advance local talent and aim to contribute to a thriving theatre ecology here in Hamilton.
 A healthy theatre scene has professional collectives and companies large and small.
 Multiple professional playwrights live in our community, established and emerging artists are putting down roots, new companies and collectives are forming.
 Our artist development programs evolve in direct response to local artists and changing demographics.

 Join us as we launch exciting Local Artist Professional Development programs:

 Company In Residence

 See bold new works by established local artists.
 Over a two-year term, a local collective or company of professional artists gain rehearsal space, infrastructure support, investment, and performance opportunities as they develop new work.
 Our inaugural Company in Residence is Industry Theatre.
-In their first year, the company develops and presents Switched, by local Governor General nominated playwright, Anna Chatterton, co-produced with Theatre PANIK, in our 2019/2020 season, in the Studio Theatre.
+The company will develop and present Switched, by local Governor General nominated playwright, Anna Chatterton, co-produced with Theatre PANIK in the Studio Theatre.
 Switched is an existential comedy, exploring the fragility of identity: when you can no longer name who you are, what do you become?

 Industry Theatre includes local professional theatre artists Rick Banville, Anna Chatterton, Matthew MacFadzean and Chris Stanton.
 With hundreds of productions between them, coast to coast and around the world, Industry aims to bring Hamilton innovative performance and an environment that fosters modernity, risk, inclusivity, and fun..